-There are other sources of financial aid you can get for your lawsuit, some of them you can even pair up with a lawsuit loan if you need further assistance in paying for your lawyer or for your bills while you wait for your settlement payment.
-There are of course all kinds of recourses you can reach out to so that you can get all the help you need.
-These resources can be free or have a repayment cost, so you need to carefully look through them to make sure you get the one, or ones, that you can best handle once it comes time to start paying them back.
+There are other sources of financial aid you can get for your lawsuit, some of them you can even pair up with a lawsuit loan if you need further assistance in paying your bills while you wait for your settlement payment.
+There are various types of recourses you can contact to get the help you need.
+These resources can be free or have a repayment cost, so you need to carefully examine them to make sure that you choose the one you can handle easily when the time comes to pay it all back.

 Pro Bono Lawyers

 Some lawyers offer to work pro bono on certain cases.
 Pro bono is work that is done without charges and is usually offered to people with lower income.
-Not a lot of lawyers offer this on a regular basis and they may be fully booked on their pro bono work early on.
-However, you can always ask to see if it’s available as you never know and, as with anything else, the worse that could happen when you ask is to get told it’s not possible.
-From there, you can look into the following option listed here.
+Not many lawyers offer this option on a regular basis though and they’re usually booked early on.
+However, you can always ask to see if this option is available as you never know.
+The worst that could happen is to be told it’s not possible.
+If it’s not, you can continue exploring your other options.

 Payment Plans For Lawyer’s Fees

 A lot of lawyer can offer payment plans for longer cases, particularly for those where they strongly believe they will win and thus know that their clients will come into some money once the settlement comes through.
-Some lawyers offer all kinds of payment plans to help make their clients cases more possible to afford.
-These payment plans are not loans and should not be treated like loans as lawyers cannot offer lawsuit loans.
-These plans can be done over a few months or even longer and are something that need to be discussed in details before you decide to go with one of them.
-You should be aware that these payment plans usually have annual interest rates that can from 6% to 24% depending on the amount put on the payment plan and the time period over which this plan takes place.
-Some lawyers automatically go the higher route and some will offer the lower rates to help their clients be able to survive the lawsuit and the time after the fact, it all depends on how each law firm and lawyer works.
+Some lawyers offer all kinds of payment plans to help make their services more affordable.
+These payment plans are not loans and should not be treated as such.
+These plans can be done over a few months or even longer but they need to be discussed in detail before you decide to go with one of them.
+You should be aware that these payment plans usually have annual interest rates that can range from 6% to 24% depending on the amount put on the payment plan and the time period over which this plan takes place.
+Some lawyers automatically go the higher route and some will offer the lower rates to help their clients get through the lawsuit.
+It all depends on how each law firm and lawyer works.
 Some will even lower their rates if they feel it is in their best interest.

 Other Types Of Loans